MahammadRafi06/ClaimBot837/README.md

-# ClaimBot837: AI-Powered Healthcare Claims Processing
+# NeuroClaim: Intelligent Healthcare Claims Processing

-ClaimBot837 is an advanced healthcare claims automation system that uses AI agents to process and generate compliant EDI claims from medical records.
+NeuroClaim is an advanced healthcare claims automation system that uses AI agents to process and generate compliant EDI claims from medical records.

 ## Features